8.6 Privacy, Business Continuity, and Crisis Response

 6. Document decisions and conduct an after-action review.

-After a disruption, senior HR should lead learning.
-The organization should evaluate response speed, communication quality, staffing coverage, employee support, policy gaps, technology access, vendor dependencies, and leadership decisions.
-The strongest SCP answer closes the loop: prepare, respond, recover, and improve the resilience system before the next event.
+After a disruption, senior HR leads the after-action review, evaluating response speed, communication quality, staffing coverage, employee support, policy gaps, technology access, vendor dependencies, and leadership decisions.
+The strongest SCP answer closes the loop — prepare, respond, recover, and improve the resilience and governance system before the next event — and shares lessons across accountable functions rather than keeping them inside HR.

 Test Your Knowledge